 If you're anything like me then your ambitious, a bit impatient and completely scatterbrained.
 So many goals, so little time!
 But let's be honest....you suck at time management.

 If there's one thing I learned after moving across the country and pursuing my dream of becoming an Interior Designer for the Hollywood elite, it's that my greatest tool is MYSELF.

 The most important technique that has been helpful for me is to write it down.
-I keep a personal journal on me at all times and I also have a few different work related journals.
-Everyday I make a list, prioritize and give every task a time limit.
+I keep a personal journal on me at all times and I also have a few different work-related journals.
+Every day I make a list, prioritize and give every task a time limit.
 I also translate this list into my Calendar app on the iPhone so it's laid out with alerts reminding me to stay on track.
-Although technology and social media has its perks, it is my worst distraction.
+Although technology and social media have its perks, it is my worst distraction.
 Here are a few apps to get things under control:

 Freedom App- blocks your social media platforms at certain times of the day. (you can also delete apps or simply turn your phone off)

 Moment App- keeps track of how many hours you spend on your phone in general.